 When working with object repositories, you may need to compare object repositories to see differences or merge multiple object repositories to simplify your testing assets.

 To assist with this UFT One provides tools to help you compare and merge object repositories.

-The Object Repository Comparison Tool enables you to compare two shared object repositories, and view the differences in their objects, such as different object names, different test object descriptions, and so on.
+The Object Repository Comparison Tool enables you to compare two shared object repositories, and view the differences in their objects, such as different object names and different test object descriptions.
 The tool is accessible from the Object Repository Manager.